hanchon-live/docs/_posts/2021-05-09-landing-with-styled-components-and-react-bootstrap.md

 }
 ```

-In the Browser we should see something like this:
+In the browser you should see something like this:
 {% include figure image_path="/assets/posts/landing-page/background-for-some-images.jpeg" alt="background-for-some-images" caption="" %}